snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/NFT_IMPLEMENTATION_ROADMAP.md

 ## Executive Summary

-This roadmap outlines the complete implementation strategy for transforming Lovitti Agro Mart into a Web3-powered NFT marketplace.
+This roadmap outlines the complete implementation strategy for transforming Lovtiti Agro Mart into a Web3-powered NFT marketplace.
 The plan spans 16 weeks and includes NFT standards, smart contracts, MetaMask integration, and comprehensive marketplace functionality.

 ---